thln2ejz/OS_Bash/README.md

 adb shell pm list packages #list all package names currently installed on your device (~couple hundreds) <br>
 adb shell pm list packages -f #option -f shows, in addition, the associated apk files

-Packages typically include bloatware from google, facebook, huawei, gameloft, netflix, etc., not to mention a potential keylogger courtesy of Microsoft called Swiftkey (which is the default 'keyboard').
+Packages typically include bloatware from google, facebook, huawei, gameloft, netflix, etc., not to mention a potential keylogger (Microsoft's Swiftkey) which is the default 'keyboard'.
 This isn't very surprising given the following default setting on Windows 10 desktops: "Send Microsoft info about how I write to help us improve typing and writing in the future".

 Examples of built-in packages/apps: